ZihaoW123/UniMM/README.md

 </div>

 This repository contains code for reproducing generative and evaluation results with and without finetuning on dense annotations.
 All results are on [v1.0 of the Visual Dialog dataset][visdial-data].
-Specifically, generative results are on v1.0 val, and discriminative results are on v1.0 test.

 If you find this work useful in your research, please cite: